HongVince/2ND-PROJECT-SQL-Covid-19/README.md

 ### 4) Total - Cases, Deaths, Cases Per Million and Deaths Per Million

-Using the sum of these statistics to calculate percentages with the intention of uncovering the ratio of a population and one of the totals mentioned above.
+Using the sum of the data to calculate percentages with the intention of uncovering the ratio of a population and one of the totals mentioned above.

 ## Approach Used